akka/akka/akka-docs/rst/scala/cluster-client.rst

 tutorial named `Distributed workers with Akka and Scala! <http://www.typesafe.com/activator/template/akka-distributed-workers>`_ and `Distributed workers with Akka and Java! <http://www.typesafe.com/activator/template/akka-distributed-workers-java>`_.

-ClusterReceptionistExtension
+ClusterClientReceptionist
 ----------------------------

-In the example above the receptionist is started and accessed with the ``akka.cluster.client.ClusterReceptionistExtension``.
+In the example above the receptionist is started and accessed with the ``akka.cluster.client.ClusterClientReceptionist``.
 That is convenient and perfectly fine in most cases, but it can be good to know that it is possible to start the ``akka.cluster.client.ClusterReceptionist`` actor as an ordinary actor and you can have several different receptionists at the same time, serving different types of clients.

-The ``ClusterReceptionistExtension`` can be configured with the following properties:
+The ``ClusterClientReceptionist`` can be configured with the following properties:

 .. includecode:: ../../../akka-cluster-tools/src/main/resources/reference.conf#receptionist-ext-config

-Note that the ``ClusterReceptionistExtension`` uses the ``DistributedPubSub`` extension, which is described in :ref:`distributed-pub-sub`.
+Note that the ``ClusterClientReceptionist`` uses the ``DistributedPubSub`` extension, which is described in :ref:`distributed-pub-sub`.

 It is recommended to load the extension when the actor system is started by defining it in the ``akka.extensions`` configuration property::

-   akka.extensions = ["akka.cluster.client.ClusterReceptionistExtension"]
+   akka.extensions = ["akka.cluster.client.ClusterClientReceptionist"]

 Dependencies
 ------------